HenSch90/SiD/sid-sonderbefragung.md

 vc:

-SHOW it1, it3 AND it5 if ssemhs < 2
+SHOW it1, it3 AND it5 IF TRUE (CF: also immer)
-SHOW it1-it6 if ssemhs ≥ 2
+SHOW it2, it4 AND it6 IF ssemhs >= 2 (CF: mein Vorschlag)

 av: